prafull01/helm-charts/docs/RFCs/19042021_self_signed_certificates.md

 2. If value for `tls.certs.generate.caSecret` is provided, secret should exist in the cockroach db install namespace.

-3. Value for `tls.certs.generate.caCertDuration` should be greater than the value for `tls.certs.generate.clientCertDuration` and `tls.certs.generate.nodeCertDuration`
+3. Value for `tls.certs.generate.caCertDuration` should be at least two months greater than the value for `tls.certs.generate.clientCertDuration` and `tls.certs.generate.nodeCertDuration`.

 ## Implementation Details

 ## Helm Flow:

+* Following components are created for certificate generation and rotation:
+  1. ServiceAccount: For `pre-install` job. (deleted after pre-install hook succeeds)
+  2. Role: For adding role to perform operation on secret resource. (deleted after pre-install hook succeeds)
+  3. RoleBinding: For assigning permission to ServiceAccount for secret related operation. (deleted after pre-install hook succeeds)
+  4. Job: For generate self-signed CA, nodeSecret and clientSecret. (deleted after pre-install hook succeeds)
+  5. Cron-job: For certificate rotation.

 * A `pre-install` [chart hook](https://helm.sh/docs/topics/charts_hooks/) will be used to create a job that runs before all the helm chart resources are installed.
   * This job will only run when `tls.certs.generate.enabled` is set to `true`.
   * This job will take care of generating all the required certificates.